 Removing 300 kcal from your diet on top of rowing isn’t too difficult and doubles the rate of fat loss.
 It’s easier for most people to eat less than to exercise more.

 It’s possible to lose belly fat by rowing and it’s a good way to do it because it’s effective and sustainable.
 However, it’s still necessary to take care of your diet and energy intake.
 Rowing isn’t magic.
 All the laws of thermodynamics still apply but there are a few things that do give it an edge for belly fat loss.

 Fat loss basics

-While there are many complicating factors and nuances to lowering your body fat, the most important foundation is the energy balance.
+While there are many complicating factors and nuances to lowering your body fat percentage, the most important foundation is the energy balance.
 If you take in fewer calories than you use, you’ll lose weight.
 Your body still has to use calories to function so it takes those calories from fat which means you burn it and it gets smaller.

 There are two parts to that equation;

 - Energy expenditure (base metabolic rate, daily activities and exercise)